lupyuen/lupyuen.github.io/src/dsi.md

 Let's find out everything about PinePhone's mysterious LCD Display and its __MIPI Digital Serial Interface__!

--   What is MIPI Digital Serial Interface
+-   What's a MIPI Digital Serial Interface (DSI)

 -   What's inside PinePhone's LCD Display

 -   How is it similar to PineTime's ST7789 Display Controller

--   What's the implication of a RAM-less Display Controller
+-   Implications of a RAM-less Display Controller

 -   What is PinePhone's Timing Controller (TCON)